LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 ### File Upload interactions

 {: .important}
 File Upload interactions are available for Web Messaging, Apple Business Chat, and WhatsApp Business.
+Additionally, the interactions are only available on the LivePerson cloud platform.

 Use a File Upload interaction in a dialog when you need the consumer to upload a file that you require.
 For example, you might have a bot that handles account creation, where the consumer needs to provide an ID card and a document demonstrating proof of a good credit score.